oakmac/re-frame-talk/NOTES.md

 ### What is re-frame?
 - state management system built on top of Reagent
-- pure functions + data at the core (~99% of your code)
+- pure functions + data at the core (~98% of your code)
-- side effects get pushed to the edge of the system (~1% of your code)
+- side effects get pushed to the edge of the system (~2% of your code)
 - basically it is an opinionated framework for writing SPAs

 ### Why re-frame?
 - lots of good documentation and examples
 - large community (relatively speaking)
 - excellent performance (most CLJS + React.js combinations are)
+- scales well as your app gets more complex

 ### How does re-frame work?
 - show the diagram in the README
+- 1) dispatch Event - just some data (a vector)
+- 2) Event Handlers receive the event
+  - must be a pure function
+  - receives the current state of the world (called "coeffects")
+  - calculates the "next state" of the world

-- Benefits of this approach
+  - 99% of the time this is just updating the app-db
+- 3) Optionally perform some side effect as a result of the new "coeffects" map
+- 4) Subscription are "listening" to app-db state
+  - trigger in response to a change
+  - extract some data out of app-db
+- 5) Components render based on new subscription values

-- What happens as the app scales?
+  - React.js handles the rest

+### Benefits of re-frame
+- stable, consistent syntax everywhere (CLJS benefit)
-  - single source of state huge reduction of bugs
+- single source of state: huge reduction in complexity distribution
+- most of the code you write is either 1) data or 2) pure function
+- side effects get pushed to the "edge" of the application
+- events and subscription de-couple "update logic" from "view logic"
+  - making a change in one does not necessarily require a corresponding change elsewhere
+- easy to manage lots of events
+  - they are just data
+  - you can namespace them
+- basically never need to worry about performance due to CLJS persistent data structures

+### Downsides
+- need to learn re-frame vocabulary / concepts
-  - Subscriptions can get complex.
-But not unweildy
+- subscriptions can get complex
+- app-db structure can be hard to change
+  - usually requires changing both Event Handlers and Subscriptions when app-db structure changes
+  - tip: think about the best structure for your data up front -

+### Tips / Advice
-  - Tip: components should always be dead simple; do not do any data manipulation in a component
+- components should always be dead simple
+  - do not do any data manipulation in a component
+  - Subscriptions should contain that logic
+- namespace your events
+  - [:accounts-page/init]
+  - [:header/select-tab "HOMEPAGE"]
+  - etc
+- use consistent namespace organization
+  - either separate Subscription, Events, Components
+  - or put them together in a single namespace
+- CapitalCase for components
+  - I like this convention

 ### Demos
 - Simple app: counter
-- add list of things
+- TODO: add list of things
-- make list searchable
+- TODO: make list searchable
--
 - TODO: need to show a side effect / AJAX